 In fact, knowing that I could potentially make a couple of dollars off of something was great motivation for me.
-And in the week since I actually made another $165 from selling a double stroller and some clothing that I hadn’t had a chance to sell earlier.
+And in the week since, I actually made another $165 from selling a double stroller and some clothing that I hadn’t had a chance to sell earlier.

 7 Ways to Make Money by Selling Your Clutter

 Craigslist is a great way to sell things and we’ve had good success using it over the last several years.
 While you can post anything, I recommend using it mainly for bigger ticket items as those seem to do well there.

 To avoid being scammed, take only cash.
 Also, if you aren’t comfortable having people come to your home, you can instead meet them at a local public place.

-Tip: Detailed description and a few good pictures help a lot!
+PRO TIP: Detailed description and a few good pictures help a lot!
 Also, a fairly specific location is helpful too so that people know whether it is worth there time.
 For instance, instead of saying “Exton” try “Exton, north side”.

 I don’t use Ebay as much as some of the other methods simply because it gets expensive to ship big, heavy items.
 But it’s great for smaller things and I’ve done reasonably well selling here.

 This is also a great way to figure out what to charge too.
 To find these details, once on the search page simply enter the item description and check the “Sold” box.

-Tip: Again detailed description and great pictures go a long way in helping your item get attention.
+PRO TIP: Again detailed description and great pictures go a long way in helping your item get attention.
 Also be sure to factor in shipping costs.

-3. Online Yard Sale Facebook Groups
+4. Online Yard Sale Facebook Groups

 To find one, simply search Facebook with your area’s name and either yard sale or resale and likely something will pop up.
 If not, create one yourself- but be prepared for it to become a hopping, popular place!

-While you can sell big ticket items here, I’ve found these groups to be a great place for selling smaller items and kid’s clothing.
+While you can sell big-ticket items here, I’ve found these groups to be a great place for selling smaller items and kid’s clothing.
 In fact, two groups that I’m part of are specifically for kid’s stuff.

 I really like these groups for two reasons.
-For one thing you can see a picture of the person that is buying from you which makes it feel safer and less risky than Craigslist.
+For one thing, you can see a picture of the person that is buying from you which makes it feel safer and less risky than Craigslist.
 And asking questions is as simple as leaving a Facebook comment or sending the seller a PM.

-5. Book Buy Back Site
+5. Buy Back Sites

-If you have unwanted books lying around, it might be worth checking with some book buy back sites to see if they are worth anything.
+If you have unwanted books lying around, it might be worth checking with some book buyback sites to see if they are worth anything.
 Textbooks and books by popular authors often sell well.
 And I love that most sites will pay for the shipping costs too!

 Here are the sites that we’ve used with good success: